-At Michael A. Kostek School , we are committed to ensuring that our school is a safe and productive learning environment.
+At Argyll Centre, we are committed to ensuring that our school is a safe and productive learning environment.
 Where necessary, interventions or disciplinary action may be used to address unacceptable behaviour by students.
+We endeavor to support and empower students in learning from any errors in judgement and provide opportunities for them to repair any harm done.